 DISMANTLING WHITE SUPREMACY THROUGH FOOD

-We tell the stories of elders, families, and food traditions to build cross-cultural competence, helping strangers become allies in the fight to dismantle white supremacy.
+This builds empathy, understanding, and cross-cultural competence, helping strangers become allies in the fight to dismantle white supremacy.

 Cross-cultural competence